gospel-desk/www.logstown.com/the-twelve-believers/st-veronica/index.md

 ##### Matthew 9:20-22

-Behold, a woman who had an issue of blood for twelve years came behind him, and touched the fringe of his garment, for she said within herself, If I just touch his garment, I will be made well.
+Behold, a woman who had an issue of blood for twelve years came behind him, and touched the fringe of his garment, for she said within herself, <u>If I just touch his garment, I will be made well.</u>

 But Jesus, turning around and seeing her, said, **Daughter, cheer up!
 Your faith has made you well.** And the woman was made well from that hour.